rimusz/dcos-k8s-beer-demo/README.md

 ### Cloudflare Warp

 The Cloudflare Warp Ingress Controller makes connections between a Kubernetes service and the Cloudflare edge, exposing an application in your cluster to the internet at a hostname of your choice.
-A quick description of the details can be found at https://warp.cloudflare.com/quickstart/
+A quick description of the details can be found at https://warp.cloudflare.com/quickstart/.
+Also you do not need to update your Cloudflare domain zone with DNS record in this case `beer`, Cloudflare Warp will make it work automaticly.

 **Note:** Before installing Cloudflare Warp you need to obtain Cloudflare credentials for your domain zone.
 The credentials are obtained by logging in to https://www.cloudflare.com/a/warp, selecting the zone where you will be publishing your services, and saving the file locally to `dcos-k8s-beer-demo` folder.